Spring began on March 20, 2025. Is it safe to plant your outdoor vegetable garden?

 Old Farmer’s Almanac Planting Calendar

-If you live in a warm-weather state, your time to start outdoor plants is coming soon.
-For example, if you’re in Raleigh (zip 27617), you can plant your tomato seeds indoors on February 8.
-If you’re in Buffalo, NY (zip code 14201), you should wait till around March 12 to start your seedlings outdoors.
+If you live in a warm-weather state, your time to start outdoor plants is already here.
+For example, if you’re in Raleigh (zip 27617), you can plant your tomatoes outdoors starting April 20, according to the calendar.
+If you’re in Buffalo, NY (zip code 14201), you should wait till May 21 to plant outdoors.

 Spring for 2025 is March 20 – June 20.